n1ru4l/envelop/README.md

 #### Execution Lifecycle

 By extending the GraphQL execution pipeline, we allow developers to write reusable plugins, that can be shared with others easily, as NPM packages.
-So instead of delivering a bloated GraphQL server with tons of features, we allow you to choose the HTTP server you prefer, the request pipeline you prefer, and the feautures you prefer.
+So instead of delivering a bloated GraphQL server with tons of features, we allow you to choose the HTTP server you prefer, the request pipeline you prefer, and the features you prefer.

 We wrap the execution pipeline of GraphQL operation, and allow Envelop plugins to do the following:

 - `parse`
   - Hook into the before/after of this phase
-  - Overide the parse function
+  - Override the parse function
   - Access to the parsed result
   - Modify the parsed result
 - `validate`
   - Hook into the before/after of this phase
-  - Overide the validation function
+  - Override the validation function
   - Access to the validation error results
   - Modify the validation results
   - Add custom validation rules